dotnet/intro-to-dotnet-web-dev/2-csharp/README.md

 **Keywords** are predefined, reserved identifiers that have special meanings to the compiler.

 ## Accessing methods
-The Dot in *Console.WriteLine* allows us to access methods and properties.
+The `.
+(DOT)` in *Console.WriteLine* allows us to access methods and properties.
 In this example, **Console** is a type that represents the console window. **WriteLine** is a method of the Console type that prints a line of text to that text console.

 ## Parameters
 In this example, we use parentheses pass a string as a parameter to *Console.WriteLine*.

 ## Variables
 In C#, **variables** allow you to temporarily store a value in memory.
-In C#, you must declare a vaiable before using it.
+In C#, you must declare a variable before using it.
   ```csharp
   var cSharp = "really cool";
   ```
-  In this example, we created a string called *cSharp*.
+In this example, we created a string called `cSharp`.
 You can use the var keyword to declare local variables without explicitly giving them a type.

 Variable names can contain alphanumeric characters and underscores, but no special characters.
 They also cannot be keywords.

 # Syntax cheat sheet
 ## Semicolons